Prepare your eyes for Summer!

 Summer is nearly here, and with it comes the need to keep your eyes safe!
 Make sure that you follow these steps to avoid damage to your eyes.
 We all know that a sunburn or two is unavoidable, but we can make sure our eyes don’t suffer too!

-- Proper UV Protection – From polarized sunglasses to wide brim hats, be sure to properly accessorize your eyes and face before stepping into the bright summer sun.
+From polarized sunglasses to wide-brim hats, be sure to properly accessorise your eyes and face before stepping into the bright summer sun.
 Here’s a tip: choose sunglasses that block 99-100 percent of both UVA and UVB rays to help protect your eyes.
 Polarized lenses also help in reducing glare while you’re driving.
 UV exposure is one of the most common causes of Pterygiums ( also known as surfers eye).
 A pterygium is a benign growth on the surface of the eye, which is often triangular in shape.
 When left untreated it can interfere with your vision.

-- Abstaining from Smoking – Cataracts are the leading cause of vision loss in the United States, and the leading cause of blindness in the world.
+Cataracts are one of the leading causes of vision loss in the Australia, and the leading cause of blindness in the world.
 Amongst numerous other negative effects smoking has on your health, it also increases your risk of cataracts.
-Not only are smokers much more likely to develop cataracts than non-smokers, they are also at risk of developing cataracts at a younger age.
+Not only are smokers much more likely to develop cataracts than non-smokers, but they are also at risk of developing cataracts at a younger age.

-- Regular Doctor Visits – Visiting your eye doctor regularly can help protect your eyes from diseases and disorders; many ailments are preventable and can be corrected if detected early on.
-The recommendation from professional eye specialists is annual eye exams for everyone over the age 60, and bi-annual exams for adults between 41-60 years to check for developing eye or vision problems.
+Visiting your optometrist regularly can help protect your eyes from diseases and disorders; many ailments are preventable and can be corrected if detected early on.
+The recommendation from professional eye specialists is annual eye exams for everyone over the age of 60, and bi-annual exams for adults between 41-60 years to check for developing eye or vision problems.

 Eye Inclusive Health Insurance